knownasnaffy/dotfiles/README.md

 ---

+> **Note**: This setup is mainly designed for a **bare Arch Linux installation**.
+> While it may work on other Linux distributions, it is optimized and tested for a minimal Arch setup.

 ## Features

 - **Automated Program Installation**: Installs Zsh, Git, Neovim, and a wide range of essential tools and utilities.